SESYNC-ci/text-mining-CACI-lesson/docs/_slides/data.md

 : What distinguishes *qualitative data* from unstructured information?

 Answer
-: It is the measurement of a variable that relates to a well-defined concept : It is qualitative, i.e. categorical, un-ordered and taking any value
+: {:.fragment} It is the measurement of a variable that relates to a well-defined concept : {:.fragment} It is qualitative, i.e. categorical, un-ordered and taking any value

 Processing of texts, surveys, recordings, etc. into variables (whether qualitative or not), is often described as qualitiative data analysis.